th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 ## Rules

-Check1 contains rules, which are a set of logical steps used to conduct the comparison between the expected and the actual results.
-These rules are unique to check1 and are found only in check1.
+**check1** contains rules, which are a set of logical steps used to conduct the comparison between the expected and the actual results.
+These rules are unique to **check1** and are found only in the **check1**.

 The rules present in check1 are: